afinkelstein65/DWI_Workshop/Day2/README.md

 ## Getting Started
-1. Begin by typing `jupyter notebook` to launch a session in your browser.
+1. Begin by typing `jupyter notebook` in the terminal to launch a session in your browser.